tsun7170/SwiftSDAIap242/README.md

 Some sample programs are provided in separate repositories (see below).

-AP242 translation is performed using the updated EXPRESS AP242 schema definition provided as a diff patch file contained in this package (instead of the one provided under STEPswiftcode package listed below). version 1.1.0 translation contains numerous function definitions missing from the original AP242 schema definition.
+AP242 translation is performed using the updated EXPRESS AP242 schema definition provided in this package (ap242ed2_mim_lf_v1.101.TY.exp) which is modified from the official schema definition.
+The modification includes various EXPRESS error corrections and addition of numerous function definitions missing from the original AP242 schema definition.

 ## swift STEP code suite
 * [SwiftSDAIcore](https://github.com/tsun7170/SwiftSDAIcore)